dannieRope/25-days-of-DAX-challenge/README.md

         FILTER(Products, Products[Unit Price] < 20))
 ```

-However, the correct answer should have been 37, and the correct DAX formula to achieve this is as follows:
+However, the correct answer should have been 37, and the correct DAX code used to achieve this is as follows:

 ```DAX
 DAY1 =